My Three Experiences With

 Trust me, if you stick your foot in

-your mouth over hypnosis, the laughter can be quite painful.
+your mouth over hypnosis, the humiliation can be quite painful.

 Neuroscience Gets Serious About Hypnosis